ARTS DOMAIN

 What does this mean for me?

-- You need to be a motivated and committed musician.
+• You need to be a motivated and committed musician

-- Speak to Luke Godfrey, our Music Director, about accessing additional music tuition.
+• You may need a private teacher to maximise your potential - speak to Luke Godfrey, our Music Director, about accessing additional music tuition.

 Assessment